 Most of the homes in our region were built before 1989.
 Because of that, many of these homes have outdated sources of heating and cooling and are in need of significant repairs.
 Through grants and loans, HDA offers home rehabilitation or "rehabs," which means that we offer an affordable way for homeowners to make two or more significant repair projects on their homes.
 The funds help make their homes safer, perform needed repairs, reduce utility costs, weatherize their homes, and bring their homes into compliance with building codes.
 Home rehab allows homeowners who might not otherwise be able to afford necessary repairs to maintain a safe and healthy living environment.
 Owners can use these funds to bring a property up to code, tend to electricity or plumbing issues, repair the roof and floor, or make upgrades that enhance the home’s energy efficiency or accessibility.
 Home rehabilitations can help prevent the displacement of low-income households who otherwise may struggle to keep their home in livable condition.

-To see if your home qualifies for this service, please contact us.
+To see if your home qualifies for this service, please contact us or submit this online form.

 Homeownership: The entire process from beginning the application to move-in day varies with each situation.
 Normally, the range is from 10 to 12 months.

-It takes about 3 months for us to work with your lenders to set up an affordable home loan package, submit your paperwork to the funding sources, and get you qualified for a loan.
-It takes about 2 months for us to buy a piece of land.
+To break this time period down: it takes about 3 months for us to work with your lenders to set up an affordable home loan package, submit your paperwork to the funding sources, and get you qualified for a loan.
+It takes about 2 months for us to buy a piece of land (if necessary).
 Then, it takes about 5 months for us to build a house.
 So, on average, it takes just under a year before you are actually ready to move into your new home.
 If you have to work on your debt or credit, the process could take longer.

 Home Repair: It varies with each situation.
 HDA receives a large volume of requests for home repairs, and we must work through those as quickly and as efficiently as possible.
 Once a homeowner moves through the qualification phase, it all depends on the size of the project and the timing of when funding comes through.
 Our staff will give you an estimate on the duration of the project once it is ready to begin.

-Our chief interest is always in purchasing land to develop for our clients, whether that's for a client in our Homeownership Program or for our own needs when it comes to building rental units.
+Our chief interest is always in purchasing land to develop for our clients, whether that's for a client in our Homeownership Program or for other needs related to our programs and services.

 When we sell land, it's typically as part of a client's home loan package.
 We include the cost of buying the land and developing it in the total loan amount.